Can a child with autism manage using more than one language?

 At OTARC, we are very interested in exactly this question: Can Autistic children learn more than one language?
 If so, what can we reasonably expect for how well they will develop each language?
 If not, what is the best advice we can give to families where English is not the home language, or to families who use both English and another language (e.g., mum prefers to speak one language and dad prefers another)?
 And what is the impact on bilingual parents of attempting to use their non-native language when interacting with their Autistic child?

 When this question was first posted on Ask-a-Researcher (March 2011) we did not yet have an answer, as no research on this topic had been published.
 However, researchers around the world were starting to get interested in this topic, including some of us at OTARC, and groups in the UK, USA and Canada (and perhaps elsewhere).
 Now, a handful of papers have been published.
 While more research is needed, there is also some consistency across the early findings, which is good news!
 A consistent result (i.e., different researchers finding a similar result when studying different groups of participants around the world) is one we can start to have confidence in.

-A number of OTARC research students are now conducting studies looking at bilingualism and autism, under the supervision of Dr Kristelle Hudry and other staff.
-We have conducted some interviews with health care and educational professionals to hear their opinions, and confirmed that many professionals do not know what advice to give to bilingual families with young children with autism.
+A number of OTARC research students are now conducting studies looking at bilingualism and Autism, under the supervision of Dr Kristelle Hudry and other staff.
+We have conducted some interviews with health care and educational professionals to hear their opinions, and confirmed that many professionals do not know what advice to give to bilingual families with young Autistic children.
 So we are starting to spread the word about the recent research on this issue.
-We are also just finishing up and analysing the data from our first studies where we have directly assessed a group of bilingually exposed and monolingually exposed young children with autism(aged 2-5 years) and their parents, and will report the results of these studies as they become available during 2014.
+We are also just finishing up and analysing the data from our first studies where we have directly assessed a group of bilingually exposed and monolingually exposed young Autistic children (aged 2-5 years) and their parents, and will report the results of these studies as they become available during 2014.
 We are also planning more research with preschool and school-aged children (aged 7-9 years) for 2014.